 As with all insurance companies based pension plans in Germany, there are three different types to choose from in the pay-in phase:

 The classic pension insurance gives you a 100 percent payout guarantee.
 Unfortunately, because this type is linked to the extremely low guaranteed interest rate, you are also assured of a minimal return.
 Note that for Rürup, in contrast to Riester, the guarantee is after cost.
-This means that if the costs eat up, for example, 40% of your contribution, you only get the 0.25% guaranteed interest on the remaining 60%, so you are most likely not even getting your nominal contributions back.
+This means that if your return is just the 0,25% guaranteed interest, and the cost is 2%, you are not even getting your nominal contributions back.

-The same applies to the second type of pension insurance: the new-classical options.
-These may seem attractive but de facto have very low returns, and should be avoided as well.
+The same applies to the second type of pension insurance: the new-classical options, that have guarantees on part of the investments.
+These may seem attractive but de facto have very low returns, as the negative/low net return on the guaranteed part drags down the overall return, and should be avoided as well.

 The only option we can recommend to even consider are the plans where you directly and fully invest into low-cost stock ETFs.